thwill1000/cmm2-saaint-public/README.md

      - note that the pseudo-random number generator is automatically re-seeded with the value 7 when recording or replaying a script so as to ensure any "random" behaviour will be consistent.
  - ```*state```
      - prints the current game state:
-         - the number of the current room
+         - the number of the current room.
-         - the value of the "dark flag"
+         - the value of the "dark flag".
-         - the value of the "remaining light" counter
+         - the value of the "remaining light" counter.
          - the indexes of the status bits that are currently set.
  - ```*walkthrough```
      - replays walkthrough file (.wlk) for the current adventure if present.
+     - walkthrough files should be placed in the same directory as the corresponding "\<adventure\>.dat" file and named "\<adventure\>.wlk".
+     - walkthrough files have the same format as the script files created by the ```*record``` command.
-     - this feature is to help with testing and the files are encrypted to avoid spoilers.
-Passwords are available on request.
+     - however the walkthrough files included in this repository are encrypted to avoid spoilers; passwords are available on request.

 ## The "dump" utility